SetoKibah/HideoutAutomaton/README.md

 - The end-goal is to have this operate on items you choose in the hideout (one per station to start)  and dynamically check prices using in-game information and 3rd-party analytics, as well as log the performance of your sales and overall stash value over time.
 - GUI implementation is not planned as this will largely operate without supervision.
 - Option to add a specified run-time/interval is being considered, but not promised at this time.
+- Login and logout to comply with Battlestate not wanting users logged in and idle.

 ## Issues and bugs
 Any issues and bugs should be submitted for review.
 Pull requests are welcome and are reviewed ASAP.